sujeet-pro/v3.sujeet.pro/data/posts/features/ssg-redirection/index.md

 This approach is a two fold implementation

-- Generating pages which redirects the user on client side using javascript
+- Generating pages which redirects the user on client side using JavaScript
 - Implementing Redirects with CDN (This talks about cloudfront)

 ## Generating `index.html` for redirects